 Intel® Threading Building Blocks (Intel® TBB) provides a task scheduler, which is the engine that drives the algorithm templates and task groups.
 You may also call it directly.
 Using tasks is often simpler and more efficient than using threads, because the task scheduler takes care of a lot of details.

 The tasks are quanta of computation.
 The scheduler maps these onto physical threads.
 The mapping is non-preemptive.
-Each thread has a method execute().
+Each task has a method execute().
 Once a thread starts running execute(), the task is bound to that thread until execute() returns.
-During that time, the thread services other tasks only when it waits on its predecessor tasks, at which time it may run the predecessor tasks, or if there are no pending predecessor tasks, the thread may service tasks created by other threads.
+During that time, the thread services other tasks only when it waits for completion of child tasks or nested parallel constructs, as described below.
+While waiting, it may run any available task, including unrelated tasks created by this or other threads.

 The task scheduler is intended for parallelizing computationally intensive work.
-Because task objects are not scheduled preemptively, they should generally avoid making calls that might block for long periods, because meanwhile that thread is precluded from servicing other tasks.
+Because task objects are not scheduled preemptively, they should generally avoid making calls that might block a thread for long periods during which the thread cannot service other tasks.

 There is no guarantee that potentially parallel tasks actually execute in parallel, because the scheduler adjusts actual parallelism to fit available worker threads.
 For example, given a single worker thread, the scheduler creates no actual parallelism.
 For example, it is generally unsafe to use tasks in a producer consumer relationship, because there is no guarantee that the consumer runs at all while the producer is running.